Nandhakumar17102004/DSA_proj/README.md

 This means travel is possible in both directions.

 ---

-## Key Components of the Program
+Key Components of the Program

-### 1. Graph Class
+1. Graph Class

-The `Graph` class handles:
+The Graph class handles:

-- Graph creation
+Graph creation

-- Adding roads between intersections
+Adding roads between intersections

-- Finding the minimum path using BFS
+Finding the minimum path using BFS

-- Finding a non-overlapping path
+Finding a non-overlapping path

----

-### 2. Minimum Interaction Path (BFS)
+2. Minimum Interaction Path (BFS)

 This function:

--   Uses BFS to explore nodes level by level
+Uses BFS to explore nodes level by level

--   Stores parent nodes to reconstruct the path
+Stores parent nodes to reconstruct the path

--   Stops when the destination is reached
+Stops when the destination is reached

--   Returns the shortest path in terms of number of intersections
+Returns the shortest path in terms of number of intersections

-**Why BFS is used:**
+Why BFS is used:

--   Works efficiently for unweighted graphs
+Works efficiently for unweighted graphs

--   Guarantees minimum hops
+Guarantees minimum hops

--   Time complexity: **O(V + E)**
+Time complexity: O(V + E)

-* * *

-### 3\.
-Path Reconstruction
+3. Path Reconstruction

 After reaching the destination:

--   The algorithm traces back using the parent array
+The algorithm traces back using the parent array

--   Stores nodes in reverse order
+Stores nodes in reverse order

--   Reverses them to get the correct path from source to destination
+Reverses them to get the correct path from source to destination

-* * *

-### 4\.
-Non-Overlapping Path
+4. Non-Overlapping Path

-int\* nonoverlappath(int source, int destination, bool\* blockednode, bool\*\* blockededge)
+int* nonoverlappath(int source, int destination, bool* blockednode, bool** blockededge)

 This function computes an alternate route that avoids:

--   Nodes used in the first path
+Nodes used in the first path

--   Edges used in the first path
+Edges used in the first path

 It performs BFS again but ignores blocked nodes and edges.

 This simulates real-world routing scenarios where:

--   Roads may be closed
+Roads may be closed

--   Intersections may be congested
+Intersections may be congested

--   A second independent path is needed
+A second independent path is needed

-* * *

-### 5\.
-Blocking Logic
+5. Blocking Logic

 After finding the first path:

--   Nodes in that path are marked as blocked
+Nodes in that path are marked as blocked

--   Edges in that path are marked as blocked
+Edges in that path are marked as blocked

-blockednode\[path\[i\]\] = true;
+blockednode[path[i]] = true;
-blockededge\[path\[i\]\]\[path\[i+1\]\] = true;
+blockededge[path[i]][path[i+1]] = true;

 This ensures the second search avoids overlapping with the first.

-* * *

-### 6\.
-User Input Flow
+6. User Input Flow

 The program performs the following steps:

-1. Input number of intersections (nodes)
+Input number of intersections (nodes)

-2. Input number of roads (edges)
+Input number of roads (edges)

-3. Enter all road connections
+Enter all road connections

-4. Enter source and destination for minimum path
+Enter source and destination for minimum path

-5. Compute shortest path
+Compute shortest path

-6. Block nodes/edges from that path
+Block nodes/edges from that path

-7. Enter new source and destination
+Enter new source and destination

-8. Compute non-overlapping alternate path
+Compute non-overlapping alternate path

-* * *

-## Output
+Output

 The program prints:

--   Minimum-intersection path
+Minimum-intersection path

--   Non-overlapping alternate path (if available)
+Non-overlapping alternate path (if available)

 If no path exists, it reports:

 No path found

-* * *

-## Concepts Demonstrated
+Concepts Demonstrated

--   Graph representation using adjacency matrix
+Graph representation using adjacency matrix

--   Breadth-First Search traversal
+Breadth-First Search traversal

--   Shortest path in unweighted graphs
+Shortest path in unweighted graphs

--   Parent tracking for path reconstruction
+Parent tracking for path reconstruction

--   Alternative routing with constraints
+Alternative routing with constraints

--   Dynamic memory management in C++
+Dynamic memory management in C++

-* * *

-## Possible Improvements

--   Use adjacency lists instead of matrix for better memory efficiency

--   Add weighted edges and use Dijkstra’s algorithm

--   Detect multiple alternate paths instead of one

--   Visualize the graph using a plotting library

--   Add input validation for invalid nodes

-* * *

-## Ownership

-This implementation is owned by **Nandhakumar**.
+Implementation is owned by **Nandhakumar**.

 ```cpp
 int* mininteractionpath(int source, int destination)